dludemann/tma-cc/content/bumble/bumble-premium.md

 <p>For these individuals, the simple act of swiping and messaging might be enough to create meaningful connections, without the need for additional bells and whistles.</p>
 <p></p>
 <p>While Bumble Premium can be a pollen-rich environment for improving your online dating experience, it&rsquo;s critical to weigh the potential drawbacks and choose whether the cost is appropriate for your specific needs and tastes.</p>
-<h2>What Should You Do If Your Premium Account Is Not Working?</h2>
+<h2 id="what-should-you-do-if-your-premium-account-is-not-working"><a href="#what-should-you-do-if-your-premium-account-is-not-working">What Should You Do If Your Premium Account Is Not Working?</a></h2>
 <p>If you&rsquo;re having problems with your Bumble Premium account, don&rsquo;t worry!
 Here are some frequent issues that users may have, as well as remedies and troubleshooting advice.</p>
 <h4>Premium Features Not Appearing&nbsp;</h4>
 <p>If your Premium features aren&rsquo;t showing up after subscribing, try logging out and then back into your account.&nbsp;</p>